priyalmangla/rest-apis-flask-python/section11/README.md

 ### Blacklisting and token revoking

 Keep on talking about customizing callbacks, as well as security issue.
-Introduce blacklisting and token revoking here.
+Introduce blocklisting and token revoking here.